 Succulents in 4″ grow pots can get planted into 4-6″ pots.

 I don’t like to put small succulents in larger containers.
 They look out of scale, and with a larger soil mass, are subject to staying too wet which can lead to root rot.
+Small succulents in small pots just make sense to me!

 - How to Choose Succulents and Pots